voder-ai/eslint-plugin-traceability/docs/decisions/003-code-quality-ratcheting-plan.md

 The project currently enforces maintainability through ESLint `max-lines-per-function` and `max-lines` rules with thresholds set to 200 lines/function and 1000 lines/file.
 These loose thresholds present technical debt and allow overly large functions and files, which can hinder readability, maintainability, and increase complexity over time.

+Ratcheting is applied with particular focus on the `rules-and-helpers` slice as defined in `.voder-code-quality-slices.json` and `docs/code-quality-assessment-slices.md`, since that slice has the greatest impact on overall CODE_QUALITY and plugin correctness.

 ## Considered Options

 1. Adopt strict industry-standard thresholds immediately (e.g., 100 lines/function, 500 lines/file).